bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 <p></p>
 {% endraw %}

 We found that the previously proposed `containsRaw` approach is inefficient, and opted for making `contains()` a bit more permissive, while keeping the initially intended safety.
 Note that the collection interfaces themselves are intact, and all this is done solely through extension functions.
-Use <em>Code Cleanup</em> to migrate your code.
+Use *Code Cleanup* to migrate your code.
 ## Language Changes

 Some highlights from the language changes, the full list is available [here](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0-beta-3595) .<br/>

 Many things that we deprecated before, have now become errors.
-Use <em>Code Cleanup</em> to migrate.
+Use *Code Cleanup* to migrate.
 ### When expressions

 This kind of code has proven to be problematic, so we decided to deprecate it: